 Credit recovery courses must be taken in the next available grading period or summer after the initial course was failed.
-The school administrator reserves the right to waive this time limit when warranted.
 Credit recovery course offerings may be limited by the availability of space, facilitators, and appropriate computer-based content and/or due to district budgetary constraints.
 Students will be required to complete an application to request placement in a credit recovery course.
 Consent of the student's parent/legal guardian must be sought prior to enrollment.
 Schools reserve the right to charge a nominal fee for credit recovery.
 (Policy IKADD, approved 2018)